-The Department of Work and Pensions (DWP) announced that from 17 March 2020, face-to-face assessments for Personal Independence Payment (PIP) have been stopped.
+The Department of Work and Pensions (DWP) announced that from 17 March 2020, face-to-face assessments for Personal Independence Payment (PIP) will be stopped for at least three months.
 This temporary change has been taken by them to protect vulnerable people from an unnecessary risk of exposure to coronavirus (COVID-19).

-PIP is a financial benefit that is paid to help with some of the extra costs caused by longterm ill-health or a disability, for people aged 16 to 64.
+PIP is a financial benefit that is paid to help with some of the extra costs caused by long-term ill-health or a disability, for people aged 16 to 64.